rafael-santiago/helios/src/include/doc/toolsets/go/README.md

     package main

+(Yes!!!
+A pretty mess...)

 So, if you try:

     root@zephyr:~/src/1-2-3-go# go build

-You'll get an error based on something like "main redeclared... blah-blah..."...
+You will get an error based on something like "main redeclared... blah-blah..."...

 With this Go toolset you can generate each binary without any problem, look: